BlockchainCommons/GordianCosigner-iOS/Docs/Integrating.md

 tpubDEzcZKQ5N3ymDtUv6ekeyiESkAr5BwKSFdL4afXDDLf2f7KhJ5cyr2XrKqHwYutxYEVoUcDxdTFM2qPvvr1nwaa7HtAeJN4b4RuGRhPSS83
 ```
-You can put together your own descriptor as follows, using the example of this 2-of-2 multisig:
+You'll need to repeat this for each cosigner.
+You can then pull together a complete descriptor as follows, using the example of this 2-of-2 multisig:
 ```
 wsh(sortedmulti($M,[$ORIGIN1],$PUBKEY1/0/*,[$ORIGIN2],$PUBKEY2/0/*))#$CS
 ```